ivan-korobkov/pdef/README.md

 Pdef - Header files for the web
 ===============================
-Pdef (pi:def, stands for "protocol definition [language]") is a statically typed interface definition language with a JSON format and a simple HTTP RPC.
+Pdef (pi:def, stands for "protocol definition [language]") is a statically typed interface definition language which supports JSON and a simple HTTP RPC.
 It allows to write interfaces and data structures once and then to generate code and RPC clients/servers for different languages.
 It is suitable for public APIs, internal service-oriented APIs, configuration files, as a format for persistence, cache, message queues, logs, etc.

 Links
 -----